 Next to the Flinders trail that runs along the Yarra River, but hidden amongst leaves and greenery, is the unique Birrarung Marr Playground.

-Finding a playground just a few hundred metres from Flinders Street station is nothing short of a miracle.
+Finding a playground just a few hundred metres from Flinders Street station in Melbourne CBD is nothing short of a miracle.

 This one is well hidden, and known only to locals.